nielsezeka/flutter_snes_simulator_research/README.md

                       );
 ```

-Please note that `pressKey` will release after some short delay to simulate the click, all the buttons (left, right, top, bottom) is not auto release so please to put the var `withAutoRelease` is false for this.
+Please note that `pressKey` will release after some short delay by default to simulate the click.
+But all the buttons (left, right, top, bottom) is not auto release so please to put the var `withAutoRelease` is false when you using `pressKey` for arrows.

 3. As my mention, this project is wrapper around the snesJS, I try to use `flutter_inappwebview` in order to make it work, so any specific issues / errors you should chek their repo first

+The same technique can be applied for others simulator which existed in js

 Feel free to use this code, is just want to make some funny code for my researching purpose.
-If you like it just buy me a coffee :v
+If you like it just drop a star for me!